 Is acupuncture safe?

 Acupuncture is very safe when performed by a licensed practitioner.
 Sonya and Stephanie are both licensed by the state of Idaho and by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Both are Clean Needle Technique Certified and use only sterile, disposable, single-use needles.
 Acupuncture has almost no negative side effects.

 What conditions does acupuncture treat?

-Acupuncture can treat a variety of conditions including acute and chronic pain, anxiety and depression, digestive issues including IBS, nausea, sensitive digestion, blood pressure management, skin conditions, pregnancy support, menstrual irregularities and PMS.
+Acupuncture can treat various conditions, including acute and chronic pain, anxiety and depression, digestive issues including IBS, nausea, sensitive digestion, blood pressure management, skin conditions, pregnancy support, menstrual irregularities, and PMS.

 Your appointment time is reserved just for you.
 A late cancellation or missed visit leaves a hole in the therapist’s day that could have been filled by another patient.
 As such, we require 24 hours' notice for any cancellations or changes to your appointment.
 Patients who provide less than 24 hours' notice, or miss their appointment, will be charged a cancellation fee.
 You will be charged half the cost of the appointment for your first missed appointment; subsequent missed appointments or late cancelations will be charged the full cost of the scheduled visit.